Logo File Formats: How to Choose the Right One

 Your logo is the face of your brand.
 When displayed on a website, business card, or promotional swag, it must look sharp and professional.
 But with so many logo file formats, how do you know which one to use?
 Choosing the wrong logo file type can leave your logo blurry, pixelated, or unusable.
-This guide will break it all down for you, so you'll always pick the perfect logo format for your needs.
+This guide will break it all down for you, so you'll always pick the right logo format for your needs.
 Let's start!

-Logo File Formats Simplified
+Logo File Formats, Simplified

 When it comes to logo files, you'll encounter five common formats: PNG, JPG, SVG, EPS, and PDF.